Family policy in the United Kingdom: Shift in Family Policy

 The post-war conditions in UK led to numerous momentous changes in family policy.
 One of the most important trends was the shift in the historical conception of the male as the breadwinner and the female as the homemaker.
 Divorce was made easier to obtain.
 In 1969, Parliament passed the Divorce Reform Act, which established the no-fault divorce; the effect of these and other change was the increase of divorce from 2.1 out of 1000 in 1961 to 12.7 in 1987.
 The UK state hit its peak when it comes to family policy during the New Labour era, which came to power in 1997.
 New and wide-ranging initiatives that centered on the family were established.
 These included “children’s early education and care, services to stabilise and improve the quality of family relations especially in low-income sectors of the population, parental employment and greater flexibility in work and family life.”
 Some of these proposals were heavily controversial, since the New Labour’s emphasis on “Strengthening marriages.”
 Many skeptics viewed this as the state promoting “desirable family forms” at the expense of newer methods in today’s diverse family life.

 Conservative austerity

-The post-recession environment though has led policymakers to implement austerity measures on what became a relatively vast welfare state regarding families.
+The 2008 financial crisis led to the United Kingdom government austerity programme to balance the budget.
+The post-recession environment though lead policymakers to implement austerity measures on what became a relatively vast welfare state regarding families.
 Conservatives in Parliament have been influenced by a policy of “smaller state, bigger society,” i.e. a lesser role for the government and a greater one for civil society.
 For instance, the UK budget in 2015 announced the end of tax credits for families for their third or subsequent child.
 Though Treasury officials denied that this move was an attempt to influence families on how many children they should have, critics labeled it a de facto “two-child policy”.
 However, indications point to the Conservative government limiting austerity-driven proposals, as Prime Minister Theresa May has introduced 30 hours of free child care for three and four year olds.